-- 8.20 The parties may, by written agreement, substitute a sole Arbitrator for the Board of Arbitration and the Arbitrator shall possess the same powers and be subject to the same limitations as a Board of Arbitration. - 8.21 It is understood and agreed that the Union (and not any individual or group of individuals) has carriage of all grievances throughout the grievance and arbitration procedure (save and except the complaint stage prior to Step 1).
-All agreements reached under the grievance procedure, (save and except those reached at the complaint stage prior to Step 1) between the representatives of the Employer and the representatives of the Union, will be final and binding upon the Employer, Union and employee(s).
+- 8.20 The parties may, by written agreement, substitute a sole Arbitrator for the Board of Arbitration and the Arbitrator shall possess the same powers and be subject to the same limitations as a Board of Arbitration.
+The parties agree that Chairpersons under this mechanism shall be agreed from the names on Schedule C, attached.
+Failing agreement, an Arbitrator will be appointed from Schedule C whose name follows the last Arbitrator appointed. - 8.21 Any grievance which has been disposed of hereunder or settled between the Employer, the Union or the employee or employees concerned shall be final and binding upon the Employer, Union and employee(s) involved. - 8.22 It is understood and agreed that the Union (and not any individual or group of individuals) has carriage of all grievances throughout the grievance and arbitration procedure (save and except the complaint stage prior to Step No. 1).
+All agreements reached under the grievance procedure, (save and except those reached at the complaint stage prior to Step No. 1) between the representatives of the Employer and the representatives of the Union, will be final and binding upon the Employer, Union and employee(s).